 Sometimes pieces of chromosomes break off and attach to the ends of other chromosomes.
 You would then have a normal number of chromosomes (known as balanced translocation), but your children may inherit the chromosome with one part missing, or the chromosome with an extra part (unbalanced translocation).
 Embryos with unbalanced translocations will usually miscarry or fail to implant.

-Dr Leeanda Wilton leads our Preimplantation Genetic Diagnosis (PGD) team.
+Dr Leeanda Wilton leads our Preimplantation Genetic Testing (PGT) team.
 She found that testing for only 8 to 9 chromosomes in an embryo is inadequate, as up to 30% of embryos thought to be normal had an error (chromosome abnormality) on another chromosome that they were not able to test.
 Our pioneering research in this field has resulted in a new approach to testing for chromosomal abnormalities, Advanced Embryo Selection.

 Testing for genetic diseases